-What do you do if you’re the one who has done the wrong?
+What do you do if you’re the one who has done wrong?
 You have acknowledged your error, but the other person won’t forgive you.
 Or they say they forgive you, but act like they’re still trying to even the score?
 Do you have to keep asking for forgiveness?
 Do you need to beg?
+What if the other person won’t forgive you?

 These are tough questions.
 Most marriages deal with this problem at some point.
 It’s relatively easy to restore a relationship when both partners are willing —one willing to seek forgiveness and the other willing to forgive.
 But when the wronged partner is unforgiving, what can the guilty partner do?

-First remember the closed hand.
+First, remember the closed hand.
 The unforgiving partner has probably closed his or her spirit to you, and you need to find ways of reopening it.
-You can’t do that by yelling, warning, shaming, or threatening.
+This can’t done that by yelling, warning, shaming, or threatening.
 “You call yourself a Christian?
 You have to forgive me or I’ll tell everyone at church what you’re really like!”

 Will that help to open anyone’s spirit?
 Of course not.
 The fist will just tighten further.